Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Higher-spin theory from Gross-Neveu interactions

-which simply says that the derivative of the composite equals twice either ordering of the derivative, or equivalently that the two orderings are equal.
+which simply says that the derivative of the composite equals twice either ordering of the derivative, or equivalently that the two orderings contribute equally to the action.
 This is exact at $N\to\infty$ and receives $1/N$ corrections from quantum fluctuations of the composite.

-The condition eq.~(\ref{eq:fusion}) has two equivalent interpretations: \begin{enumerate} \item \emph{Large-$N$ factorisation}: At leading order in $1/N$, composite operator correlators factorise --- $\langle(\partial_\mu\chi)\psi\rangle = \langle\partial_\mu\chi\rangle\langle\psi\rangle$ etc. --- and the two orderings of the derivative are equal by the translation invariance of the vacuum.
+One can go further and say that the condition eq.~(\ref{eq:fusion}) has two equivalent interpretations: \begin{enumerate} \item \emph{Large-$N$ factorization}: At leading order in $1/N$, composite operator correlators factorise: $\langle(\partial_\mu\chi)\psi\rangle = \langle\partial_\mu\chi\rangle\langle\psi\rangle$ etc., and the two orderings of the derivative are equal by the translation invariance of the vacuum.

 \item \emph{OPE short-distance limit}: In the CFT language, eq.~(\ref{eq:fusion}) is the leading term in the operator product expansion (OPE) of the fermion field $\psi(x+\epsilon)$ and its derivative $\partial_\mu\psi(x)$ at short distance $\epsilon\to 0$, where the composite $\chi\psi$ is the lowest-dimension operator in the OPE channel~\cite{DiFrancesco1997}. \end{enumerate}